-This programme is designed to distinguish between Sukuk and conventional bonds as well as evaluate Sukuk as an alternative means of financing and investment.
+This programme will enable participants to discover sukuk as an alternative means of financing and investment.
 This module will cover the regulatory framework, structures, features, concepts and issues pertaining to sukuk issuances.
 The latest in the development of sukuk will also be discussed including new financing objectives in terms of socially responsible investing (SRI) and green sukuk.

 By the end of this programme, participants will be able to: